dmontaner/install_and_config_linux/git.md

     git config --global core.editor emacs

-This will create the file `.gitconfig` which may be edditted to change global settings.
+This will create the file `.gitconfig` which may be edited to change global settings.